loopbackio/loopback-next/extensions/prisma/README.md

 #### Registering Prisma Middleware after init

-When registerin Prisma Middleware After `.init()` is called, it is necessary to call `process.nextTick()` to guarantee that the middleware registation is complete.
+When registering Prisma Middleware After `.init()` is called, it is necessary to call `process.nextTick()` to guarantee that the middleware registation is complete.
 Otherwise, there is a risk of a race condition.